michielbdejong/documents/nlnet-grant.md

 At the HSP level, for now, just two of them offer the service as well ([ownCloud](http://owncloud.org/) and [Sandstorm](https://sandstorm.io/)).

-There is also the great work of the [IndieWeb community](http://indiewebcamp.com/store) to try to find out the actors involved in writing such a standard.
-It will be our base to start writing the standard specification.

 ## 3. Existing work by us

 We are at early stage of the project, and you can follow progress on our [GitHub account](https://github.com/indiehosters/).
 At the HSP level, we already have static sites working with IPv6+SNI+SPDY, and an instance of [YunoHost](https://yunohost.org/).
 This allows us to provide emails and jabber for our end users.

-We'll start experimenting to switch these services from our 2 HSP, and from this experience, start to write the standard store.
+We'll start experimenting to switch these services from our 2 HSP, and from this experience, start to write the standard format.
 We'll also start communicating on this idea soon, among the community of these softwares.

 ## 4. Project setup

 ### 4.1 Two sub projects

-#### Standard FOSIA store
+#### Standard FOSIA format

-We firstly need to write a standard FOSIA store, with data that are created at runtime.
+We firstly need to write a standard FOSIA format, with data that are created at runtime.

 #### Implementation